SAP/cf-nodejs-logging-support/docs/general-usage/02-message-logs.md

 In addition there is an off logging level available to disable log output completely.

 ## Writing message logs
-There are so called *convenient methods* available for all supported logging levels.
+There are so called *convenience methods* available for all supported logging levels.
 These can be called to log a message using the corresponding level.
 It is also possible to use standard format placeholders equivalent to the [util.format](https://nodejs.org/api/util.html#util_util_format_format_args) method.

 You can find several usage examples below demonstrating options to be specified when calling a log method.
 All methods get called on a `logger` object, which provides a so called *logging context*.
 You can find more information about logging contexts in the [Logging Contexts](/cf-nodejs-logging-support/general-usage/logging-contexts) chapter.
-In the simplest case, `logger` just equals to the imported `log` module.
+In the simplest case, `logger` is an instance of imported `log` module.

 - Simple message
 ```js